-What attachments need to be 508 Compliant?
+So, which attachments need to be 508 compliant?

-- Other formats are labor intensive and can cost approximately 3-times as much as a PDF document to produce.
+- Other formats are labor-intensive and can cost approximately 3 times as much as a PDF document to produce.

 - Microsoft Suite is not free, so not all users will be able to access the documents.

 - Adobe Reader is free to download and can host remediated PDF documents.

 A personal touch

 Proper document remediation requires human editors.
 Automated remediation is not reliable.
 An automated system is likely to miss some significant compliance errors in your documents.
 It’s important to properly label links and images.
 Automated systems cannot always accurately recognize and tag these features.

 Of course, humans are fallible, too.
 Because of this, a combination of manual and automated remediation is ideal.
 Human eyes and automated systems working together are more likely to catch and correct errors.
 The goal of accessible documents is to be available to everyone, so it’s important to use the best method possible.